 For Agile procurement to be successful it must have someone driving the project, making sure the business needs are being addressed.
 During an Agile procurement process, suppliers can often take on a greater share of the project management and development.
 So, it is key that you have a positive and cooperative relationship with them and keep in mind the overall vision for the project.

 Just as the relationship with the supplier is more collaborative in Agile procurement, so is the contract.
 Rather than being focused on fixed deliverables, these contracts are based on outcomes, challenges solved and iterative learning.

 In theory, Agile seems to be coming out of the shadows when it comes to public sector procurement.
-The practices and principles greater align to the rhetoric coming out of government digital organistaion’s.
+The practices and principles greater align with the rhetoric coming out of government digital organisations.
 However, there is still a way to go for this approach to be widely adopted across government.
 It requires more trust and arguably more effort from both the supplier and the buyer.
 Both parties need to buy into the practice and move away from the ‘fixed cost’ and pre-defined definitions of delivery mindset.